WAKEWinston-Salem

 Meet the WAKEWinston-Salem Team

-Elizabeth Marsh (’07), Director of Philanthropy & Donor Engagement, and Geoff Puttkammer, Gift Officer, lead Wake Forest’s efforts in the Winston-Salem community.
+Elizabeth Marsh (’07), Director of Philanthropy & Donor Engagement, leads Wake Forest’s Winston-Salem community alongside Philanthropy & Donor Engagement Officers Geoff Puttkammer and Anna Baker.
 They are excited to work with you to create local experiences and engagement opportunities for Wake Foresters in the area!

 Elizabeth Marsh (’07)